jax-ml/jax/README.md

 | [**Install guide**](#installation)
 | [**Reference docs**](https://jax.readthedocs.io/en/latest/)

-## Announcements

-* `jax` 0.1.58 has been released.
 As of `jax` 0.1.58, JAX has dropped Python 2 support.
 Please update to Python 3.5 or newer.

 ## What is JAX?